 A Note on Glossy Leaflets and Magazines: Glossy leaflets, magazines, boxes with wax coatings and items with heavy print will compost but will take longer to do so like newspaper.
 Many sites advise not adding heavily printed items due to the inks used, however these are not toxic with vegetable inks the preferred choice and toxic ones banned.

 If you are really struggling: Always start with those high cellulose materials and add other papers such as leaflets and newspaper but be aware that you might find it in your final compost.
-If adding newspaper use small pieces and scrunch up – find a good mixture of materials if you are really struggling.
+If adding newspaper, roughly tear sheets into smaller pieces – find a good mixture of materials if you are really struggling.

 What About Tissue and Kitchen Paper?